What is PCAP?

 How do I obtain assistance through P-CAP?

-Or, drop by the receptionist desk in Central High on the 3rd floor to make an appointment.
+Counselors are available during CPCC’s standard operating hours.
+You may drop by the Counseling and Advising Services reception desk at your nearest campus to make an appointment or phone 704-330-6433.
 Please specify that you want an appointment for personal counseling.

 In emergency situations, whenever possible, students will be seen without an appointment.